 About Our Tasting Notes and Ratings

-We judge whiskey on a basic level of personal enjoyment.
+We judge whiskey based on personal enjoyment.
 Because what's more important than that?

-We established this rating structure in 2006, and since then it's been adopted by almost all the major spirits reviewers and bloggers in the US.
+We established this rating structure in 2006, and since then it's been adopted by most of the spirits reviewers and bloggers in the US.

 Anything B- or above is at least “good whiskey worth trying.”
 Tasting notes will vary in format.
-Some of the guys are experienced whiskey experts and others are newcomers.
+Some notes are by experienced whiskey experts and others are from newcomers.
 Some notes are formal tastings while others are off-the-cuff impressions.
-It's kind of a mix, but a useful one.
+It's a mix, but a useful one.